QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Performance Evaluation

 \section{Performance Evaluation}

 In this section, we first present the simulation setup and training configuration.
-We then evaluate the performance of QOCO in comparison to three baseline schemes in addition to the existing work~\cite{yang2018distributed}.
+We then evaluate the performance of QECO in comparison to three baseline schemes in addition to the existing state-of-the-art works~\Cite{yang2018distributed},~\Cite{qiu2020distributed}.
+We further analyze the convergence of our proposed algorithm.